serge-community/zing/docs/server/installation.rst

 We've made some assumptions in these instructions, adjust as needed:

 #.
-All of the :ref:`Pootle requirements <requirements#packages>` have been
+All of the :ref:`Zing requirements <requirements#packages>` have been
    installed.
 #.
-We're installing into :file:`~/dev/pootle`.
+We're installing into :file:`~/dev/zing`.
 #.
 We're using SQLite as it's easy to setup.
 #.
-We're setting up the essential parts of Pootle including Redis, and RQ
+We're setting up the essential parts of Zing including Redis, and RQ
    Workers.
 #.
 This is a test installation on a single server, and not optimised for
    production use.